World at Prayer blog

 Family Activities | Family Rosary | family prayer | how to pray the rosary

 Introducing the Family Rosary Companion, an interactive, engaging, and adorable guide designed to bring families together in prayer.
 Family Rosary and Catholic Mom have created a unique resource perfect for children of all ages!
 Additionally, all of the Mysteries are available as separate downloadable coloring pages!
 Scroll to the bottom of this post to find our new, free Rosary prayer resources for you and your family!
-Children learn the Rosary prayers and practice remaining focused during prayer as they trace the names of the Mysteries, reflect on the colorful images depicting the life of Christ and His Blessed Mother, and color the beads while you pray.
+Children learn the Rosary prayers and practice remaining focused during prayer as they trace the names of the Mysteries, reflect on the colorful images depicting the life of Christ and His Blessed Mother, and color the beads while they pray.
 The back of the companion has simple, step-by-step instructions on how to pray the Rosary, complete with all the prayers.
 Make the Family Rosary Companion a part of your daily family prayer.
 Designed to introduce the Rosary to your youngest family members, this resource helps build your family's faith and create special memories together through the power of prayer.
 Family Rosary Companion - Joyful Mysteries (Actual Size 8 x 11): Download your copy of the Family Rosary Companion below.

 Family Activities | Holy Week | catholic family life